Nemesis-AS/chip8-py/README.md

-# Basic CHIP8 Emulator in Python
+# A CHIP8 Emulator Written in Python

 This is my first emulator I'm writing.
 So, or the sake of simplicity and learning I decided to write it in Python.